World Jewish Congress: Negotiations with Germany on reparations and compensation

-WJC efforts on behalf of Soviet Jewry
+Zionism and Jewish rights in the Soviet Union

 Although the Soviet Union initially supported the creation of the State of Israel, during the 1950s the Jewish state emerged as part of the Western camp, and Zionism raised fears of internal dissent and opposition among the Communist leadership.

 During the later part of the Cold War, Soviet Jews were suspected of being traitors, Western sympathizers, or security liabilities.
 The Communist leadership closed down various Jewish organizations and declared Zionism an ideological enemy.
 Synagogues were often placed under police surveillance, both openly and through the use of informers.
 As a result of the persecution, both state-sponsored and unofficial, anti-Semitism became deeply ingrained in the society and remained a fact for years.
 The Soviet media, when depicting political events, sometimes used the term 'fascism' to characterize Israeli nationalism.
 Jews often suffered hardships, epitomized by often not being allowed to enlist in universities, work in certain professions, or participate in government.
 Many Jews felt compelled to hide their identities by changing their names.

 In 1953, the World Jewish Congress condemned the indictment in Moscow of Jewish doctors as alleged conspirators against the Soviet Union leadership, the so-called Doctors' plot, and called a leadership meeting in Zurich, Switzerland, which was canceled at the last minute due to the death of Soviet dictator Joseph Stalin.
 The new Soviet leadership declared that the case against the doctors had been fabricated.

 In 1956, WJC leaders delivered a memorandum to Soviet leaders Nikolai Bulganin and Nikita Khrushchev during their visit to London, and a year later the World Jewish Congress Executive launched a worldwide call to attention regarding the plight of Jews in the Soviet Union and other Communist countries.
 This resulted in a growing international campaign for their cultural and religious rights and for the reunion of families separated by the Cold War.
 After a lapse of seven years, the organization also re-established contact with several Jewish communities in Communist Eastern Europe.
 In 1957, the Jewish community of Hungary re-affiliated with the WJC.

 In 1960, the WJC convoked the International Conference on Soviet Jewry in Paris, which was chaired by Goldmann.
 In 1971, the WJC co-sponsored the First World Conference of Jewish Communities on Soviet Jewry in Brussels, Belgium.
 Successor events were held in Brussels and Zurich in 1976.